ionet-official/acr-build/README.md

-# Build images with Azure Container Registry (From local)
+# Build images with Azure Container Registry

 This action can be used to build containers using an Azure Container Registry.